 - Home-equity loans – If you have equity in an existing property, you can leverage it to obtain a new loan for an investment property.
 These loans are also known as second mortgages, which are piggybacked on top of the initial mortgage used to purchase the property.

 - HELOC – Like home-equity loans, a HELOC is secured by the equity built in a different property.
 HELOC stands for home-equity line of credit, because it provides the borrower access to a stream of cash as expenses to refurbish a home arise.

 - Cash-out refinance – Cash-out refinance allows borrowers to receive cash in exchange for the equity they’ve built in another property, often their home.
 The cash can be used to purchase a new investment property and/or for renovations to the property.

 - Hard money loans – Hard money loans are backed by the value of the investment property, with minimal weight placed on the investor’s own financial standing.
 Hard money loans typically have high interest rates and are short-term loans.

 Financing for Your Investment Needs

 If you’d like to learn more about investment property funding, Trinity Mortgage is your home financing guide.
-Whether you’re interested in short- or long-term property investing in San Antonio, TX, we’ve got solutions to meet your needs.
+If you’re interested in long-term property investing in San Antonio, TX, we’ve got solutions to meet your needs.
 Contact us to get started today.